nixihz/notion-as-mcp/README.md

 - **Manage prompts** directly in Notion and use them in MCP clients
 - **Store resources** as documentation or reference materials
-- **Create executable tools** by writing code blocks in Notion pages

 All content is automatically synced from your Notion database, with intelligent caching to minimize API calls.